benlinkous/callmelink.org/index.md

 # Welcome to CallMeLink.org

-**Helping veterans, spouses, and career changers transition with purpose.**
+Helping veterans and career changers take their next step with confidence.

-This site is built by a veteran for veterans — to share what works, what matters, and how to move forward in the civilian world with confidence.
+---

-## 🚀 What You'll Find Here
+## What You'll Find Here

-- 🎯 Career coaching strategies
+- 🎯 Transition coaching strategies
-- 📄 Resume templates and writing guides
+- 📄 Resume and interview preparation tools
-- 🧭 Job search and interview prep
-- 💡 Transition resources and success stories

-> "You served with purpose — now let’s build your next chapter with clarity."

-— Call Me Link 🇺🇸
+- 🧰 Free templates and downloadable resources
+- 📝 Reflections from the journey